 Latest Network updates

-Tassielink wishes to advise all customers that route 796 08:50 Launceston to Cressy currently running 15 minutes behind schedule.
-Please remain at your stop and we will be with you as soon as possible.
-We apologies for any inconvenience this may cause and thank you for your patience Please refer to https://nextthere.com/tassielink or your NextThere App for real time information
+Tassielink wishes to advise passengers travelling on Route 747 from Strahan to Burnie The service is currently running 20 min behind schedule.
+We apologies for any inconvenience and thank passengers for their understanding.
+Please refer to https://nextthere.com/tassielink or your NextThere App for real-time information.

 Read more...